 Have a great idea for others to include in their onboarding plans?
 Tweet it here @getselectedco.

 Selected helps teachers find jobs at schools they love.
-We offer a free school matching and career support platform that connects teachers with 1,200+ PK-12 public and independent schools in urban metro areas in the Northeast and West Coast, including New York City, NJ, CT, Philadelphia, Washington DC, Boston, and Los Angeles.
+We offer a free school matching and career support platform that connects teachers with 1,500+ PK-12 public and independent schools in metro areas throughout the US, including New York City, NJ, CT, Philadelphia, Washington DC, Boston, and Los Angeles.
 Create a FREE account in 5 minutes and start connecting with teachers!